 Tap or click on a thumbnail for pop-up image gallery.
 Hover mouse middle, right side for arrow.

-Six hundred and thirty days after he confessed to California authorities to murdering nine men between 1950 and 1951, Lloyd Gomez was about to get what he wanted: put out of his mystery.
+Six hundred and thirty days after he confessed to California authorities to murdering nine men between 1950 and 1951, Lloyd Gomez was about to get what he wanted: put out of his misery.

 He hated life.
-During his twenty-nine years, the constant struggle to survive had worn him down all the way.
+During his twenty-nine years, the constant struggle to survive had worn him down to the nub.
 It had done bad things to him and he had done bad things to it.
 His confession was a suicide.
 He didn’t care anymore.
+Get it over with.

 When not riding freight cars, he lived as a hobo—buying food if he had money, stealing some if he didn’t.
-Eventually, he killed nine men to get money to eat.
+Eventually, he killed nine men to get money.
+If he needed that money to eat or not, is up for debate.

-During his lifetime, many of the larger cities in California had encampments of hobos that were a little community unto themselves, with shelter and alcohol shared between them.
-Called hobo jungles by many, these campsites were always outside city limits, near railroad tracks or rail yards, and near a river, lake, or pond if possible.
+During his lifetime, many of the larger cities in California had encampments of hobos that were a little community unto themselves, with shelter, food, and alcohol shared between them.
+Called ‘hobo jungles’ by many, these campsites were always outside city limits, near railroad tracks or rail yards, and near a river, lake, or pond if possible.

 “Scared?
 Naw, I ain’t scared.”